Since its establishment in 2017, Syed Ahsan Ali & Syed Maratib Ali School of Education (SOE) has actively expanded its undergraduate programme.

-To satisfy degree requirements, students must accumulate a minimum of 18 credit hours in the area of education and secure a cumulative GPA of 2.75 in the selected courses.
+To complete this minor, students must accumulate a minimum of 18 credit hours in the area of education and secure a cumulative GPA of 2.75 in the selected courses.

 Students should successfully complete a minimum of six regular courses (two core courses and four electives) in the area of education.
 Of the four electives, at least three should be at the 300 level or above.